jraby/1brc/README.md

 I really enjoyed the process of optimization:
 - Run a benchmark on a subset of the dataset (10m rows) and record a cpu and memory profile.
-- observe the profiles with pprof
+- observe the profiles with `go tool pprof`
 - choose an area to explore
 - hack on it, profile, repeat

 I ended up with a dozen implementations and quite a few failed experiments and red herrings.
 Overall it was quite interesting.

-In the end, I stopped when the program could run in 0.871s on a ryzen 9 7900 (24 cores) machine.
-On that machine, the #1 entry in the leaderboard runs in 0.488s.

 # Single thread baseline

-A  straightforward single thread implementation using:
+A  straightforward and "idiomatic" single thread implementation runs through the 13gb file in ~88s on a ryzen 9 7900.

+The implementation uses:
 - `map[string]*Station` to accumulate the measurements
 - `bufio.ScanLines` to get each line
 - `strings.Split` to split each line on `;`
 - `strconv.ParseFloat` to convert the measurement to float

-Runs through the 13gb file in:
-- ~94s on a i7-7700
-- ~88s on a ryzen 9 7900

 The code can be found [here](https://github.com/jraby/1brc/blob/main/internal/brc/baseline.go#L140-L177), run with  `make runner.baseline`.